smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 to understand fonts.
 I guess one of the only predictions that I, I'm famously bad at predicting.
-In fact that's probably one of the, the fact that I can't predict how hard something is, is the only reason that I started working on typography in the first place. [crowd laughs] And "Art of Computer Programming" and a bunch of other stuff.
+In fact that's probably one of the, the fact that I can't predict how hard something is, is the only reason that I started working on typography in the first place. [crowd laughs] And *Art of Computer Programming* and a bunch of other stuff.
 But I did predict that font designers would become heroes and that turned out to be fairly close to the mark.